codepath/android_guides/Constructing-View-Layouts.md

 ## PercentRelativeLayout

-**PercentRelativeLayout** is now deprecated in lieu of [[ConstraintLayout||Constructing-View-Layouts#constraintlayout]].
-You can use guidelines and using `app:layout_widthPercent` and `app:layout_heightPercent`.
+**NOTE**: You can use guidelines and the ConstraintLayout attributes, `app:layout_widthPercent` and `app:layout_heightPercent`, to create [[percentage-based RelativeLayouts||Constructing-View-Layouts#percentrelativelayout]].
 See [this guide](https://constraintlayout.com/layouts/percentlayout.html) for more information.
+The instructions included below though for reference.

-`PercentRelativeLayout`, a recent addition to the [[Design Support Library]], enables the ability to specify not only elements relative to each other but also the total percentage of available space.
+`PercentRelativeLayout`, which is part of the [[Design Support Library]], enables the ability to specify not only elements relative to each other but also the total percentage of available space.
 In the past, in order to position two elements next to each other with equal height, you would normally have to create a `LinearLayout` within a `RelativeLayout`.  `PercentRelativeLayout` helps solves this issue.

 <img src="https://imgur.com/CmMsIgp.png"/>